 I can't help but believe that the IDSA doctor was negligent in not ordering additional tests, regardless of his position on Lyme disease.
 Had he done this, he would have found that I had several viral titers that were very elevated and that, according to my mono titers, the continuous diagnosis of mono as to the cause of my symptoms wasn't making sense either.
-As an infectious disease doctor, had he ordered these viral titers, he might have seen lab results suggestive of a problem in my immune system, and as an infectious disease doctor it should be his job to investigate other possible infectious diseases that could be at the root of my symptoms, but he was more busy trying to be right than he was trying to be a doctor.
+As an infectious disease doctor, had he ordered these viral titers, he might have seen lab results suggestive of a problem in my immune system, and as an infectious disease doctor it should be his job to investigate other possible infectious diseases that could be at the root of my symptoms, but he was busy trying to be right, not trying to be professional.

 He believes LabCorp cannot be trusted.
 So now we have IDSA physicians self-appointing themselves to position of laboratory overseers.
 How about we have laboratory specialists come in and work as infectious disease specialists?
 Did you know that the CDC uses LabCorp?
 Maybe this IDSA doctor doesn't like that LabCorp is the second largest independent clinical laboratory company in the U.S. The key word may be "independent."
 He can't skew the results of an independent lab.
 A friend of mine who I met through this controversy was told the same thing from a female IDSA doctor in regards to her positive acute Lyme tests through LabCorp.
 She would not accept her LabCorp results either.
 My sister's IDSA physician in Virginia said her Quest test was also a false positive.
 Weird, because Quest is one of the labs my IDSA doctor likes.